-The Negeri Sembilan State government committed to some new tourism initiatives recently essentially to upgrade activities around the Kuala Pilah area to become more attractive to tourists.
+The Negeri Sembilan State government committed to funding some new tourism initiatives recently to upgrade activities around the Kuala Pilah area to make the area more attractive to tourists.

-The district is already well known amongst trekkers and hikers with abundant forests, mountain trails, underground tunnels and waterfalls on offer for the outdoorsy types.
+The district is already well known amongst trekkers and hikers with abundant forests, mountain trails, underground tunnels and waterfalls on offer for the outdoor tourists.

 Last year the State govt was forced to cancel the Ngoca festival, a fishing activity in paddy fields, due to the global pandemic at the time.